nebularthm/DataProcessProject/README.md

 Main class: Main is the main class, the main method calls all of the other classes/methods Simply Run main, and modify the name, gender, start year, endyear, and fname depending on the question that you want to answer

 Data files needed:
 Have a local directory in the data folder called "ssa_complete", and within that directory make sure that you have Census files that contain a 4 digit contiguous year, for instance you can have files that are called yob1993.txt, boy1993.txt, girl1993.txt, so long as there is a 4 digit string that corresponds to the year somewhere in the file name

 For testing, the test files in the tests directory in the data folder provide very simple test cases where Helen is the most popular Girl's name, with the highest rank, and as such was very easy to test

+Files in this program are accessed by a relative path from the data directory, so when cloning this project make sure to have the src and data folders
 Key/Mouse inputs:

 Cheat keys: